russelltheprogrammer/contacts-organizer/README.md

-# Link to Contacts Organizer--> The link to this project will be provided upon completion of the application
+# Link to Contacts Organizer --> The link to this project will be provided upon completion of the application

 # Purpsose